-Most of the time, itchy armpits are a sign of irritation, infection, or a skin condition, such as eczema or dermatitis.
-In rare cases, however, itchy armpits may be a sign of cancer.
+Itchy armpits are usually a sign of irritation, infection, or a skin condition, such as eczema or dermatitis.
+However, itchy armpits may be a sign of cancer in rare cases.

 This article describes two types of cancer that may cause itchy armpits.
-We also outline six less severe causes of underarm itching, along with tips on how to prevent itching, and when to see a doctor.
+We also outline six less severe causes of underarm itching, tips on preventing itching, and when to see a doctor.

 Most cases of underarm itching are due to noncancerous skin conditions.